 You will be able to choose 5 Salmon Festival activities from the list when registering.

-You will be able to choose 3 Native American Village activities from the list when registering.
+You will be able to choose 4 River Ramble Activities from the list when registering.

 Students learn the external anatomy of a fish then apply paint and carefully press paper over it for a colorful print in the same manner that Japanese fishermen once recorded their daily catch, by making a fish rubbing (gyo=fish, taku=rubbing).

 Become a salmon and migrate your way past predators, fishing boats, dams, and waterfalls to make it back to your home stream.